Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: Analysis and Discussion

 Unlike test-time selection, the necessity of PRMs in reinforcement learning remains under debate.
-While certain studies~\cite{wang2024mathshepherd, cheng2025pure} show the benefits of using PRMs, other work indicates that outcome-level rewards alone may suffice for effective RL~\cite{deepseekai2025deepseekr1}.
+While certain studies~\citep{wang2024mathshepherd, cheng2025pure} show the benefits of using PRMs, other work indicates that outcome-level rewards alone may suffice for effective RL~\citep{deepseekai2025deepseekr1}.
 One explanation is that most process-level signals are closely related to outcome signals and can often be derived from them, implying limited informational gain from PRMs.
-For example, Cui \emph{et al.}~\cite{cui2025prime} show that implicit process rewards emerge naturally when training ORMs, and Lyu \emph{et al.}~\cite{lyu2025oreal} train token-level rewards using only outcome feedback.
-Theoretical analysis by Jia \emph{et al.}~\cite{jia2025needverifystepstep} indicates that, with sufficient coverage, outcome supervision can be as statistically efficient as process supervision, and any policy's advantage function can serve as an optimal process reward.
-Feng \emph{et al.}~\cite{feng2025prmnecessary} further argue that RL-trained reasoning models inherently develop step-evaluation capabilities.
+For example, Cui \emph{et al.}~\citep{cui2025prime} show that implicit process rewards emerge naturally when training ORMs, and Lyu \emph{et al.}~\citep{lyu2025oreal} train token-level rewards using only outcome feedback.
+Theoretical analysis by Jia \emph{et al.}~\citep{jia2025needverifystepstep} indicates that, with sufficient coverage, outcome supervision can be as statistically efficient as process supervision, and any policy's advantage function can serve as an optimal process reward.
+Feng \emph{et al.}~\citep{feng2025prmnecessary} further argue that RL-trained reasoning models inherently develop step-evaluation capabilities.
+Recent evidence from PAPO~\citep{tan2026papo} provides a more nuanced picture: in their math-reasoning GRPO setup, directly optimizing PRM-only rewards leads to reward hacking and training collapse, while a naive multiplicative ORM--PRM reward yields only marginal and inconsistent improvements over ORM-only training.
 Nonetheless, the derivability of process feedback from outcome rewards does not necessarily obviate the need for explicit PRMs.
 It remains unclear whether the current shortcomings of PRMs in RL are due to fundamental limitations or merely suboptimal implementation.

+\textbf{Pointwise RMs vs. Pairwise RMs.} As defined in Section \ref{sec:pointwise_vs_pairwise}, the distinction between pointwise and pairwise RMs concerns the inference interface rather than only the training objective.
+A pointwise RM assigns a reusable scalar score to each candidate response independently, whereas a pairwise RM jointly compares two candidates and predicts which one is better.
+This distinction is important because downstream RM applications impose different requirements on reward calibration, computational cost, and score reusability.